DieterHolvoet/gitlab-ci-deploy/README.md

 ### [`drupal-8`](examples/drupal-8)
 - Drupal 8 website
-- jobs for building a custom theme, .env file and installing Composer dependencies
+- jobs for building a custom theme, .env file, installing Composer dependencies and creating a Sentry release after deploying
 - a set of Drush commands are executed after deploying.

 ### [`octobercms`](examples/octobercms)